 The program directors meet with all residents twice a year to review their overall progress in the program.
 If a resident is having issues or has received a poor evaluation, meetings between that resident and their preceptor or one of the program directors will occur more frequently to allow for remediation, if deemed necessary, and timely completion of training.

 House staff are expected to contribute to the assessment of the program and faculty.
 This occurs in a number of ways.

 - The Program Evaluation and Improvement Committee (PEIC): The committee includes the

 program directors, multiple additional attending physicians, the chief residents,

 and four residents from each class (who are selected by their peers).
 The committee

 meets monthly to discuss ongoing issues in the program, and residents from each class

 are expected to report back to their peers following the meetings.

 Residents are required to provide monthly evaluations of each attending physician that they work with, which is done through the website New Innovations.
 These evaluations are entirely anonymous.

 - Each year the individual resident classes have a two-day retreat.
 These are held off campus and only involve that individual resident class.
-Third year resident retreat is typically in August, second-year resident retreat is typically in September, and the intern retreat is typically in October or November.
+The third-year resident retreat is typically in August, the second-year resident retreat is typically in September, and the intern retreat is typically in October or November.
 These retreats provide an avenue for unbiased, anonymous discussion on the pros and cons of the program, and possible solutions to any ongoing problems.
 Summaries of these discussions are presented directly to the chair of the Department of Pediatrics, with the goal to address and improve the problems, if possible.